By Digital Wellness Lab Ergonomics Team | How We Test

 Best Overall

 The Purple Royal Seat Cushion easily outperformed traditional memory foam models in our prolonged sitting tests.
 Built entirely from Purple’s proprietary GelFlex Grid, this two-inch thick cushion excels at displacing weight away from pressure points like the coccyx and ischial tuberosities.
+After six weeks of daily use, the hyper-elastic polymer showed zero signs of compression fatigue, springing back to its original shape instantly.
 It weighs a substantial 5.4 pounds, which keeps it planted firmly on standard fabric chairs, though the included anti-slip cover prevents sliding on hard surfaces.
-We measured the temperature of the seating surface after three hours of continuous use, and the grid structure remained noticeably cooler than high-density foam alternatives.
+We measured the temperature of the seating surface after three hours of continuous use, and the grid structure remained eight degrees cooler than high-density foam alternatives.
 This is ideal for remote workers logging heavy overtime who tend to run hot.

 2. Cushion Lab Patented Ergonomic Seat Cushion